Golden Gate photo

 Be sure to discuss with your trainer whether or not you require PRIOR APPROVAL of medical expenditures as well as ways in which you can manage or lower your vet bills.

-The "average" vet bill, per horse in training, per month in a top end racing jurisdiction such as Southern California runs $200-$300.
+The "average" vet bill, per horse in training, per month in a top end racing jurisdiction such as Southern California runs $300 on up.
 This amount however, is strongly affected by:

-• If your horse is ailing or has suffered a serious injury or illness.
-In the latter event, your vet bill can soar to well over $1,000 in a month.
+• If your horse is ailing or has suffered a serious injury that will require surgery or illness that requires hospitalization.
+Your vet bill can soar to well over $1,000 in a month.

 To help mitigate the "pain" of monthly vet bills: